tensorflow/community/governance/code-and-collaboration.md

 ## Collaboration

-Maintainers are free to agree on their preferred form of collaboration and decision making, with the requirement that their material discussions and decisions about the project must be made publicly accessible—this can happen after the fact, for example in the form of publishing meeting minutes, reviews, or decisions.
+Maintainers are free to agree on their preferred form of collaboration and decision making, with the requirement that material discussions and decisions about the project must be made publicly accessible—this can happen after the fact, for example in the form of publishing meeting minutes, reviews, or decisions.
 Communication about topics such as admitting other maintainers, or as of yet undisclosed security issues, can be kept confidential.

 If significant engagement from multiple parties is encountered, the group may request the formation of a SIG to formalize collaboration and cooperation.
 The